Make a miniature book

 Assemble your book

 Wrap the cover around your book block.
-Open the entire book to the middle page and “bind’ your book together with the elastic band.Enjoy writing and drawing in your book!Can you make a smaller book?
+Open the entire book to the middle page and ‘bind’ your book together with an elastic band, string or bobby pins.

 Create an illustrated adventure story, exploring what it would be like to be really small.